nocturne-xyz/monorepo/.changeset/afraid-lobsters-float.md

 "@nocturne-xyz/bundler": minor
 ---

-- CLI takes `finalityBlocks` from config and overrides with `--num-confirmations` option
+- CLI takes `finalityBlocks` from config and overrides with `--finality-blocks` option
 - submitter `tx.wait`'s for `finalityBlocks`